 - Heat a wok over medium-high heat.
 Add oil and then carrots and mushrooms.
 Saute until tender, ~3 minutes.

-- Add in white parts of green onions, garlic, and coleslaw mix with a pinch of salt.
-Saute for 2 minutes to get coleslaw started cooking.
+- Add in white parts of green onions, garlic, and cabbage with a pinch of salt.

 - Push all the vegetables to the side, forming a hole in the middle (like a donut).
 Place chicken in the donut hole.
 Give your sauce a stir, and then pour it over the chicken.

 - Once sauce starts to bubble and darken, toss to mix.
 Continue to stir-fry until chicken is cooked through (since the chicken has been sliced into thin strips, this shouldn't take more than another 4 to 5 minutes).